What Is an Essay and Its Features?

 Why do we have to write essays in school?

-Writing essays in school is a crucial component of academic writing, serving as a foundational practice for developing skills in various types of essays, such as argumentative, descriptive, narrative, expository, and more.
-Through the process of essay writing, students learn to articulate their ideas and thoughts more coherently, practice forming main and alternative arguments backed up by evidence, and enhance their ability to present clear explanations, craft creative descriptions, and structure narratives effectively.
-This practice not only helps build strong academic writing skills but also prepares students for writing research papers, submission essays, and contributing to academic journals, thereby playing a significant role in their academic and professional growth.
+Crafting essays in school plays a crucial role in students’ academic growth.
+It allows them to develop various writing styles, such as argumentative, descriptive, narrative, and expository essays.
+Through the process of writing, students learn to articulate their thoughts effectively, present strong arguments backed by evidence, and enhance their ability to give clear explanations, create vivid imagery, and structure captivating stories.
+This practice not only hones their writing abilities but also equips them for future challenges like research papers and application essays, making it an important step in their educational and professional paths.

 How are essays evaluated?